-If you didn’t set up a 301 redirect, a visitor that will try to view your deleted page will reach a 404 page (page can’t be found) and will leave your website.
+If you didn’t set up a 301 redirect, a visitor trying to view your deleted page will reach a 404 page (page can’t be found) and leave your website.

 Not creating a 301 redirect will also affect your SEO drastically.
 How so?
-Think about your site visitor above that was looking to read your blog post about the Paleo Diet.
+Think about your site visitor reading your blog post about the Paleo Diet.
 The user clicked on your link after searching for Paleo diets on Google.
-If the visitor sees a 404 page, he will immediately return to Google and that will increase your bounce rate.
+If the visitor sees a 404 page, he will immediately return to Google, and that will increase your bounce rate.

 Also, when Google crawls your website and faces the 404 instead of the Paleo Diet page, it won’t re-index that URL again.
 Thus, the page will disappear from the search results.